punyavashist/dotfiles/README.md

 }
 ```

-I use this very often to quickly clone the URL that I copied from GitHub.
+I use this often to quickly clone the URL that I copied from GitHub.

 #### Trash files / folders
 A lot more safer than `rm -rf` files as you can always check out `~/.Trash` in cases of emergency or mistakes.